warnyin/n8n-nodes-code-plus/README.md

 - Install npm libraries directly from the node UI (comma-separated or JSON array).
 - Cache libraries in a persistent directory for reuse and faster runs.
 - Optional Init Code that runs once before the main code.
-- Run modes: Per Item or Once.
+- Mode: Run Once for Each Item, Run Once for All Items, or n8n Code (compat).
 - Control Timeout, clear cache, and force reinstall.
 - Executes in a restricted VM with a custom `require` bound to the cache.